Quarterly Organizational events

 From his or her assigned chair, each public servant can stand, speak in a normal tone without a microphone, and be heard by all other public servants present in the assembly hall.
 This is made possible by the elliptical arch in each assembly hall’s ceiling, which helps reflect sound to all in the room.

-In most organizational conferences, the 24 agency presidents will probably do most of the talking, so they are seated in podiums at both ends of the assembly hall.
+In most organizational conferences, the 24 agency presidents will probably do all of the talking, so they are seated in podiums at both ends of the assembly hall.
 One set of 12 podiums represents the Human and Financial Capital Department and the other set represents the Process and Property Department.
 These podiums are tiered not to signify hierarchy but simply so each agency president can better be seen and heard.

 Each of the four assembly halls contains 480 specifically assigned seats for a community’s public servants (one hall is shown above; each hall is for one demographic group).
 Each seat depends on the location of the public servant’s village and district, as well as their responsibility.